 “All I want for Christmas is the abolition of the imperialist, white supremacist, misogynistic, capitalist heteropatriarchy”, announces the widely-circulated photo flashing across my news feed; apparently the new battle cry against systemic privilege.

-It isn’t a question of gender (women are now 35 per cent more likely to go to university than men), or of race (white males are now the least likely ethnic group to attend university).
-The suggestion that privilege comes from demographic rather than individual background is profoundly unhelpful when trying to tackle inequality.
+It is not so much a question of gender (women are now 35 per cent more likely to go to university than men), or of race (white males are now the least likely ethnic group to enter higher education).
+The suggestion that privilege comes predominantly from demographic rather than the multi-faceted aspect of an individual’s background is profoundly unhelpful when trying to tackle inequality.
 In the overarching pantheon of privilege ‘white-‘, ‘straight-‘ and ‘male-‘ are surely minor deities when compared with educational status.

-I feel that this may be because it’s harder to complain about – it is akin to sexuality in that it’s forced on you during your teenage years, generally without your consent – and it’s much more difficult to establish coherent demographics.
-Bad private school; good comprehensive; grammar school; fee-paying nursery; everyone has had a different experience.
-It’s hardly a case of black and white.
+So why does it fly comparatively under the radar?
+Perhaps because it’s harder to complain about – it is akin to sexuality in that it’s forced on you during your teenage years, generally without your consent.
+It’s also much more difficult to establish coherent groupings.
+Bad private school; good comprehensive; grammar school; fee-paying nursery; everyone has had a different experience, and you usually cannot tell by sight what that experience might be.
+It’s not a simple case of black and white.